 Form: Loose leaf | Size: Box includes 10 tubes with 2 ounces of tea each | Origin: Varies by tea

 "The variety of teas included in this set makes it an amazing gift option, and it covers your bases if you don't know the recipient's favorite type of tea.
 Not to mention that it's already packaged in a pretty and presentable gift box." — Derek Rose, Coffee and Tea Expert for The Spruce Eats

 Best for Loose Tea Drinkers: Bstean Tea Filter Bags Disposable Tea Infuser with Drawstring

-BStean bags offer convenience for loose leaf tea.
-While many bags are bleached, these natural fiber chlorine-free bags are not.
-Paper can flavor tea, so natural and untreated offer a more pure tea drinking experience.
+BStean bags are convenient for those who drink loose leaf tea.
+While many bags are bleached, these biodegradable chlorine-free bags are not.
+Paper can flavor tea, so untreated ones offer a purer drinking experience.
 The drawstring tops lock in loose tea leaves from accidentally floating into the cup, like fold-over flap-style bags.
-Ideal for 8-ounce servings of tea, the biodegradable bags are available in packs of 100 or 200 and can be tossed in home compost after use.
+Ideal for 8-ounce servings of tea, the bags are available in packs of 100 or 200 and can be tossed in home compost after use.

 Best for Making Tea Lattes: Bodum Schiuma Milk Frother

 Good add-on gift